tenglina/intoxication-detection/README.md

 # intoxication-detection
-Using machine learning to detect intoxicated drivers
+Using Computer Vision to detect intoxicated drivers